redFrik/udk10-Embedded_Systems/udk131212/README.md

 )
 ```

-That should make the led fade in and out repeatedly.
+That should make the led on pin 6 fade in and out repeatedly.

 //--reading sensors in sc
 -------------------------